lliendo/Radar/docs/internals.rst

     We're now going to take a look at the most relevant classes that Radar (both client and server) make use of.

-    The main idea of the diagram is to give you the big picture on how different classes are related and how objects communicate each other.
+    The main idea of these diagrams is to give you the big picture on how different classes are related each other and how objects talk between them.

 Server operation